Anticipatory Grief Support in Pittsburgh, PA

 Specialized counseling for primary caregivers addressing burnout, isolation, guilt, and the unique stresses of caring for a terminally ill family member.
 We focus on maintaining caregiver mental health, developing support systems, and balancing caregiving responsibilities with personal needs and relationships.

-Our Comprehensive Four Step Process
+Our Comprehensive Five Step Process

 Step 2

-Emotional Processing and Skill Development
+Emotional Processing & Skill Development

 We begin addressing anticipatory grief feelings through individual and family sessions, teaching practical coping skills and communication techniques.
 This phase involves exploring your relationship with the dying person, processing complex emotions like anger or relief, and developing strategies for managing daily stress while facing impending loss.
 Most families spend 4-6 sessions in this intensive phase.